 Seeing as we've entered the final holiday shopping days (and panic mode), it's understandable that you may not be up-to-speed on the latest developments in the "Duck Dynasty" saga.
 So we've created this handy little list to fill you in.

-1. Late last week, "omg!
-Insider" obtained footage of a church sermon that (depending on your side of the hullabaloo) provided further evidence of either Phil Robertson's homophobia or his Bible-sanctioned views.
+1. On Thursday, a video surfaced that (according to some) provided further evidence of Phil Robertson's "homophobia."
 In the clip, the patriarch declares that there is a "lack of morality in America."

-2. After his family bonded together and threatened to pull the plug on their A&E show if Phil remains banished, the head Duck Commander himself spoke out for the first time since his quotes to GQ about homosexuality sparked a firestorm — and he's standing by his statements.
+2. This didn't seem to bother Robertson, however, who spoke out for the first time since his quotes to GQ about homosexuality sparked nothing short of a firestorm across the country — and he's standing by his statements.

-"I will not give or back off from my path because you conquered death, Father, so we are not worried about all the repercussions," the reality TV star declared while leading a Bible study group in Louisiana on Sunday, according to the U.K.'s Daily Mail, which had special access to the session.
+"I will not give or back off from my path because you conquered death, Father, so we are not worried about all the repercussions," the reality TV star declared while leading a Bible study group in Louisiana on Sunday.
 He also added, however, "I love all men and women.
 I am a lover of humanity, not a hater."